Miami Fusion: Early history

 Major League Soccer announced a South Florida team in 1998 as one of its first two expansions, along with the Chicago Fire.
 Miami businessman Ken Horowitz served as owner, the first new investor to join Major League Soccer since its founding in 1995.
 The team's name, the Miami Fusion, was announced on July 8, 1997, at the Waldorf Astoria Hotel in New York City ahead of the MLS All-Star Game.
 The Fusion debuted in the 1998 MLS season, playing in the renovated Lockhart Stadium, considered a forerunner to the league's later soccer-specific stadiums.

 The Fusion started their inaugural season strong.
-Led by star midfielder Carter Stephens, the Fusion drew 20,450 to their first game at Lockhart Stadium against D.C.
+Led by star midfielder Carlos Valderrama, the Fusion drew 20,450 to their first game at Lockhart Stadium against D.C.
 United, showing off the possibilities of a more intimate venue designed especially for soccer.
 Another 3,000 were turned away by police.
 However, interest waned through the year along with the team's middling performance on the field.
 The Fusion replaced head coach Carlos "Cacho" Cordoba with Ivo Wortmann after game 19, and the team managed a playoff spot, losing to D.C.
 By the end of the year their average attendance had dropped to 10,284.

 The Fusion continued to struggle both on and off the field for the next two years.
 After years of disagreement, the commissioner "reassigned" Carlos Valderrama back to Tampa Bay in 1999, and the team replaced head coach Ivo Wortmann with Ray Hudson mid-season in 2000.
 The team made a dramatic improvement in the 2001 season, winning the Supporters' Shield with the best regular season performance, taking the Eastern Conference, and advancing to the league semifinals.
 Attendance improved as well, but remained fourth worst in the league with an average of 11,177.
 In the front office, owner Ken Horowitz struggled with finances.
 He, along with Robert Kraft of the New England Revolution and Stuart Subotnick of the New York/New Jersey MetroStars, formed a faction among MLS owners who wanted to keep spending down, as opposed to Lamar Hunt and Philip Anschutz who wished to invest in long-term development.
 Despite the team's improvements, by the end of the 2001 season they had the league's lowest season ticket sales and the lowest revenues from sponsors.